Tanific/Tanific/README.md

-### Hi there!
+## Hi there!
+I'm Tonje!

-- I'm Tonje,
+#### Facts about me:
-- 24 years old from Norway.
+- 24 years old and live in Norway
+- I have a degree in frontend development
-- Currently learning frontend and backend development.
+- Currently learning backend
+- Visit my [portfolio](https://stensen-portfolio.netlify.app/) for more information

 <!--
 **Tanific/Tanific** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.